Politics of Israel: Political left

 Left-leaning politics are traditionally supported by Israel's academic, cultural, and business elites, as well as its security establishment.
+Although left-leaning Israelis tend to be critical of the government, they are not usually anti-Zionist.

 Political centre

 The political centre (represented in the Knesset by Yesh Atid, and in the past represented by Kadima, Gil and Kulanu) combines the Israeli right's lack of confidence in the value of negotiations with the Palestinians and the Arab states with the assertion of the Israeli left that Israel should reduce the Israeli presence in the areas of the West Bank.
 As a result, the political centre supports unilateral actions such as the Israeli West Bank barrier and Israel's unilateral disengagement plan alongside the continuation of militaristic actions (such as the selective assassination policy) as a means of fighting against terrorism.
 Economically, the centre is liberal, supports economic liberalism, and has a capitalistic approach.
 Until recently, the political centre in the Knesset was relatively small—it never won more than 15 seats on average and centre parties tended to disintegrate within less than two terms (for example: Democratic Movement for Change, the Centre Party and Shinui).
 Other centre parties split up into factions which joined one or both of the two major parties, like Yachad (Ezer Weizman's party, which merged into the Alignment in 1987) and Telem (Moshe Dayan's party, which eventually split up between the Alignment and Likud).
 The Independent Liberals which had spit from the Liberals eventually merged into the Alignment.

 Parties which do not identify themselves as political right or political left are also considered to be centre parties.
 For example: The Greens, which focuses on environmental subjects and so far has not been able to enter the Knesset.